Actively Recruiting

 • Shoulder symptoms lasting at least 3 months

-• Pain in the proximal anterolateral aspect of the shoulder, worsened by abduction
+• Pain in the front and side of the shoulder worsened by lifting the arm sideways

-• At least two positive tests among: Jobe test, resisted external rotation test, Hawkins-Kennedy test, Neer test, or painful arc between 60 and 120 degrees of shoulder abduction
+• At least two positive results from these tests: Jobe test, resisted external rotation test, Hawkins-Kennedy test, Neer test, painful arc between 60 and 120 degrees of shoulder abduction

 Not Eligible